-On the trail: Buttigieg heckled at march, Sanders takes heat for Cuba comment
+On the trail: Buttigieg heckled, Bloomberg office tagged with 'oligarch' graffiti

 “I’m hoping that in the future, Senator Sanders will take time to speak to some of my constituents before he decides to sing the praises of a murderous tyrant like Fidel Castro,” said Representative Donna Shalala, on Twitter.

 Biden rolled out an affordable housing plan aimed at protecting tenants from eviction and increasing access to lending.
-His campaign has focused heavily on South Carolina, where Biden has had high support from black voters who fondly remember his role in the historic presidency of Barack Obama.
+His campaign has focused heavily on South Carolina, where Biden has had strong support from black voters who fondly remember his role in the historic presidency of Barack Obama.

-He promoted the plan at community resource center in North Charleston, where the campaign says evictions greatly outpace the national average.
+He promoted the plan at a community resource center in North Charleston, where the campaign says evictions greatly outpace the national average.

 “Imagine being a man or woman who breaks their neck working a full-time job and literally worried that their kid will not have a place to rest their head at night,” Biden said.

-His plan would provide increase safeguards against discrimination in lending, provide additional legal services to people facing eviction and put in place a mediation program that helps avoid costly and long legal battles.
+His plan would increase safeguards against discrimination in lending, provide additional legal services to people facing eviction and put in place a mediation program that would seek to avoid costly and long legal battles.

 He also repeatedly invoked an affordable housing bill by U.S. Representative James Clyburn of South Carolina, who is expected to endorse Biden after the party holds its next debate in Charleston on Tuesday.